rolandshoemaker/acme-tls-alpn/draft-ietf-shoemaker-acme-tls-alpn.md

 Once this certificate has been created it MUST be provisioned such that it is returned during a TLS handshake that contains a ALPN extension containing the value "acme-tls/1" and a SNI extension containing the domain name being validated.

-When ready the client acknowledges this by sending a POST message containing the key authorization, as defined in draft-ietf-acme-acme section 8.1, to the challenge URL.
+When ready the client acknowledges this by sending a POST message containing the key authorization, as defined in {{I-D.ietf-acme-acme}} section 8.1, to the challenge URL.

 keyAuthorization (required, string):
 : The key authorization for this challenge.
 This value MUST match the token